tejaswiyvs/DiveLogger/Pods/FXForms/README.md

 You can then display the form controller just as you would do any ordinary view controller. `FXFormViewController` contains a `UITableView`, which it will create automatically as needed.
 If you prefer however, you can assign your own `UITableView` to the `tableView` property and use that instead.
 You can even initialize the `FXFormViewController` with a nib file that creates the tableView.

+`FXFormViewController` is designed to be subclassed, just like a regular `UIViewController` or `UITableViewController`.
+In most cases, you'll want to subclass `FXFormViewController` so you can add your form setup logic and action handlers.

-It is a good idea to place the `FXFormViewController` inside a `UINavigationController`.
+It is a good idea to place the `FXFormViewController` (or subclass) inside a `UINavigationController`.
 This is not mandatory, but if the form contains subforms, these will be pushed onto its navigationController, and if that does not exist, the forms will not be displayed.

 Like `UITableViewController`, `FXFormViewController` will normally assign the tableView as the main view of the controller.
 Unlike `UITableViewController`, it doesn't *have* to be - you can make your tableView a subview of your main view if you prefer.

-Like `UITableViewController`, `FXFormViewController` implements the `UITableViewDelegate` protocol, so if you subclass it, you can override the `UITableViewDelegate` and `UIScrollViewDelegate` methods to implement custom behaviors. `FXFormViewController` is not actually the direct delegate of the tableView however, it is the delegate of its formController, which is an instance of FXFormController.
-The formController acts as the tableView's delegate and dataSource, and proxies the `UITableViewDelegate` methods back to the `FXFormViewController` via the `FXFormControllerDelegate` protocol.
+Like `UITableViewController`, `FXFormViewController` implements the `UITableViewDelegate` protocol, so if you subclass it, you can override the `UITableViewDelegate` and `UIScrollViewDelegate` methods to implement custom behaviors. `FXFormViewController` is not actually the direct delegate of the tableView however, it is the delegate of its formController, which is an instance of `FXFormController`.
+The formController acts as the tableView's delegate and datasource, and proxies the `UITableViewDelegate` methods back to the `FXFormViewController` via the `FXFormControllerDelegate` protocol.

 Unlike `UITableViewController`, `FXFormViewController` does not implement `UITableViewDataSource` protocol.
 This is handled entirely by the `FXFormController`, and it is not recommended that you try to override or intercept any of the datasource methods.